AJNovobilski/twbp-next/README.md

-# nextjstailwindbp
+# Next JS Tailwind Boilerplate With Webpack5 enabled by default.

-Next JS Tailwind CSS boilerplate with Webpack5 enabled by default.
-Simply clone the repository and start building.
+The purpose of this repo is to create a boilerplate for any Next JS projects with Tailwind CSS enabled.

-Now includes Mobile responsive nav bar
+This is to eliminate the need to configure Tailwind in the project and also reducing the next to run webpack 5 config.